 Creating a Brand

 The more developed the prototype was, the more I considered the whole product as a brand.
 I kept wondering how the service would look like, where and how could people buy the glasses and what could be the aesthetic and communication of the whole product.
-In that sense, I took the decision to create a brand, a service, and a website around it.
+In that sense, I took the decision to create a brand and its manifesto, a service, and a website around it to sell the product.

 The Final Product consists of the glasses and the App that interacts with them.
 The glasses connect via Bluetooth with the user’s phone and have embedded speakers on the side.
 They are rechargeable inside the box that is connected to a wall plug on its turn.